 “But the other guy did a good job” she said.

 When I got off the phone, I thought about if there was a better way for me to handle the call.
-I don't think there was.
+I don’t think there was.
 I was polite and helpful but also stuck to my guns about being who we are and not compromising our brand.
 A few years ago, I might have tried harder to get her business, even if it cost me money.
-Oh, how far I have come.
+I don’t do that anymore.

 The truth is the title of this article is misleading because the painter’s name I passed on is not a competitor.
 We are in the same industry but we have vastly different clientele and I am not interested in tapping into his customer base.